LucyPham-Data/Personal-Projects/World-happiness/README.md

 Through this blog, we’ll uncover patterns, compare happiness metrics across regions, and answer the questions:

 * Which countries are happiest, and what are the key factors driving their high rankings?
-* How have happiness scores changed over time for individual countries?
+* How have happiness scores changed over time for developed countries?
 * Which countries consistently rank the highest and lowest in happiness?
 * What are the top factors contributing to happiness?
 * Have any regions seen consistent improvements in happiness scores?